exadel-inc/etoolbox-authoring-insider/docs/setup.md

 A "rule" can be simply a CSS-style selector.
 Else it can contain one or more key-value pairs optionally preceded by a scope flag and optionally followed by a selector.
 ```
-@ name="title" attribute = "data-my-attribute" .my-title
+@ name=title|description attribute = "data-attribute" .my-title

-│ └──────────────key-value pairs─────────────┘ └selector┘
+│ └─────────────────key-value pairs─────────────────┘ └selector┘
 │
 └─ an optional flag that says the rule is a requrement
 ```

 A _flag_ is optional and case-insensitive.
 When present, it defined the "scope" of the tool.
 Use _dialog_ for tools that must only be visible insider component's dialogs.
 Use _properties_ or _page properties_ for tools that must only be visible in page properties.

 A key-value pair must start with one of the keys enumerated below, followed by one of the equals/includes operators and a value.
 A value containing spaces must be enclosed in quotes.
+You can specify several alternative values  separated with `|`.

 Between the key and the value in a key-value pair, the following operators can be used:
 - _=_ exactly equals;